How to Prepare for MATHCOUNTS

 3. Increase Speed and Accuracy: The Sprint round requires solving 30 short answer problems in just 40 minutes, and most students have trouble finishing those questions.
 So it is critical to improve your problem solving speed to do well on the contest.
 There are many resources below which will help you in improving your speed and accuracy.

-What are the best resources to prepare
+What are the best resources to prepare for MATHCOUNTS

 Resources For Learning Concepts